 Footballer Benjamin Mendy faces retrial for alleged sex offences

-London (AFP) – French footballer Benjamin Mendy will return to a UK courtroom Monday for the start of his retrial for two alleged sexual offences, five months after a jury cleared him of multiple other counts.
+London (AFP) – French footballer Benjamin Mendy returned to a UK courtroom Monday to face a retrial for two alleged sexual offences, five months after a jury cleared him of multiple other counts.

-Manchester City player Mendy, 28, will be back in the dock at Chester Crown Court in northwest England to face one count of rape and one of attempted rape.
+Manchester City player Mendy, 28, was photographed arriving and leaving Chester Crown Court in northwest England as he prepared to re-enter the dock charged with one count of rape and one of attempted rape.

+Proceedings in his retrial are expected to begin on Tuesday once a new jury has been selected.

 Jurors in his last trial, which ended in January, failed to reach verdicts on the two charges involving two different women.